kwpid/connect-4-ranked-2/replit.md

 ## Replit Environment Setup

-### Latest Updates: October 3, 2025
+### Latest Import: October 3, 2025 (Fresh GitHub Clone)

-This project has been successfully re-imported and configured for the Replit environment:
+This project has been successfully imported from GitHub and configured for the Replit environment:

 - **Build System**: Vite for frontend, esbuild for backend bundling
 - **Development Server**: Express.js serving Vite dev server on port 5000
-- **Host Configuration**: Configured with `allowedHosts: true` in vite middleware to work with Replit's proxy (already configured in server/vite.ts)
+- **Host Configuration**: ✅ Already configured with `allowedHosts: true` in vite middleware (server/vite.ts) to work with Replit's proxy
+- **Vite Configuration**: ✅ Already configured with `host: "0.0.0.0"` and `port: 5000` (vite.config.ts)
+- **Server Configuration**: ✅ Binds to `0.0.0.0:5000` with `reusePort: true` for production readiness
 - **Data Persistence**: Uses localStorage; PostgreSQL database available but not currently utilized
 - **Dependencies**: All npm packages installed and up to date (612 packages)
 - **Workflow**: "Start Game" workflow configured to run `npm run dev` on port 5000 with webview output
-- **Deployment**: Configured for autoscale deployment with build (`npm run build`) and start (`npm run start`) scripts
+- **Deployment**: ✅ Configured for autoscale deployment with build (`npm run build`) and start (`npm run start`) scripts
 - **Status**: ✅ Application running successfully, all systems operational

+### Import Configuration Notes

+The project came pre-configured with proper Replit settings:
+- Vite dev server already set to allow all hosts (required for Replit's proxy iframe)
+- Server already using `0.0.0.0` binding for external access
+- Port 5000 correctly configured throughout the stack
+- No additional configuration changes were needed

 ### Recent Fixes: October 3, 2025 (PM)